muratk5n/thirdwave/en/tweets/2016/week16.md

 Only when a trading model is philosophically constrained in such a manner do I dare to allow testing on my small, precious amount of historical data.
-Apparently, Occam’s razor works not only in science, but in finance as well.
+Apparently, Occam’s razor works not only in science, but in finance as well"

 Yes